 #7 – Be Prepared for the Shoot

 Before you begin recording your videos, make sure that you have all of the gear, props, scripts, actors and shooting locations ready to go.
-Additionally, make sure your phone is charged and that you have enough storage space (available memory) to store the footage – high definition (HD) video files can get large and will drain a battery quickly.
+Additionally, make sure your phone an excellent and that you have enough storage space (available memory) to store the footage – high definition (HD) video files can get large and will drain a battery quickly.

 Producing great videos can be a fun and lucrative pursuit for entrepreneurial-minded filmmakers.
 Master the art of videography with your smartphone by following these tips.
 Through practice, trial and error and you will start seeing professional results in no time!

 Are you looking for apps and device-specific tips for iOS and Android mobile devices?
 Check out the following links: